labxscut/ksak/README.md

 <center>Fig. 3.
 Running example of <i>Ksak</i>.</center>

-## <b> 2.
-Advantages of <i>Ksak</i></b>
+## 2. Advantages of <i>Ksak</i>

-- Multiple windows can be opened for easy comparison from tree to tree.
+- Multi-window view: Multiple windows can be opened for easy comparison from tree to tree.

-Very full-featured: Upgrading on <i>Ksak</i> allows you to produce plots, mark colors, and set fonts with one click.
+- Fully functional: <i>Ksak</i> allows you to produce plots, mark colors, and set fonts with one click.

-- Time Upgrading: Using the technology of separating interaction and calculation, the efficiency is 20% more efficient on the basis of <i>Ksak</i>.

-- Language support Chinese and English.
+- Language support: Chinese & English.

-## <b> 3.
-Features of <i>Ksak</i></b>
+## 3. Features of <i>Ksak</i>

-- The software is roughly divided into three columns.
-The left column is used for input, click the <i><u>Clear</u></i> button to clear the input sequence; click <i><u>Add</u></i> to import the sequence file by opening the input dialog box as shown in the figure; meanwhile, the <i><u>Input</u></i> box also accepts file/folder drag-and-drop operation and will automatically find the fasta format file in the folder to import; double click the sequence file name to view the sequence information.
+- The software is roughly divided into three panels.
+The left column is used to input sequences.
+Clicking the <i><u>Clear</u></i> button, one can clear the input sequence; clicking the <i><u>Add</u></i> one can import the sequence file by opening the input dialog box as shown in the Fig. 4.
+Meanwhile, the <i><u>Input</u></i> box also accepts file/folder drag-and-drop operation and will automatically find the fasta format file in the folder to import.
+Double-click the sequence file name one can view the sequence information.

 ![image3](images/image3.png)

+<center>Fig. 4.
+Import operation of <i>Ksak</i>.</center>

+&nbsp;

-- In addition, we can right click on the sequence name in the shortcut menu to select the sequence color and mark it.
-The sequences are color categorized before sequence comparison.
-The output evolution tree is very clear in this way, as follows.
+- In addition, right clicking on the sequence name in the shortcut menu one can select the sequence color and mark it.
+In this way, the sequences are color categorized before comparison, and the output evolution tree is very clear.

 ![image4](images/image4.png)

+<center>Fig. 5.
+Color setting of <i>Ksak</i>.</center>

+&nbsp;

-- After the software upgrade, <i>Ksak</i> can have two types of clustering output, including UPGMA clustering and NJ clustering.
-The following figure shows the output results of both clusters.
+- <i>Ksak</i> can have two output types of clustering tree, including UPGMA clustering and NJ clustering.
+The following figures show the output results of them.

-### a) UPGMA clustering

 ![image5](images/image5.png)

-### b) NJ clustering
+<center>Fig. 6.
+UPGMA clustering</center>

+&nbsp;

 ![image6](images/image6.png)

+<center>Fig. 7.
+NJ clustering</center>

+&nbsp;

-- In addition, the output of <i>Ksak</i> can be saved in three ways after the upgrade.
-The first one is image output, and you can output all the plots under all parameters at once and save them in one folder.
-The second output is in matrix form, where the results of all runs under all parameters are saved in matrix form and stored in the same folder, and saved in the parameter format.
-The third output format can be saved as a notepad, where all sequences are output in the format described under different parameters.
-The three ways are shown in the figure.
+- The output of <i>Ksak</i> can be saved in three ways.
+The first one is in image form, and one can output all the plots under all parameters at once and save them in a folder.
+The second output is in matrix form, where the results of all runs under all parameters are saved in matrix form, stored in the same folder, and saved in the parameter format.
+The third output is in notepad form, where all sequences are output in the format described under different parameters.
+The three ways are shown in the figures.

 ![image7](images/image7.png)

+<center>Fig. 8.
+Three output ways of <i>Ksak</i>.</center>

+&nbsp;

-- For the output results in the form of evolution trees, we can upgrade the output to the following 7 presentation formats.
+- For the output results in the form of evolution trees, we can upgrade the output to the following 7 presentation forms.
 The evolution tree allows us to visualize the different clustering effects and the clustering effect of species.

-### a) Standard

 ![image8](images/1.png)

-### b) Circular
+<center>Fig. 9.
+Standard form.</center>

+&nbsp;

 ![image9](images/2.png)

-### c) Align Text
+<center>Fig. 10.
+Circular form.</center>

+&nbsp;

 ![image10](images/3.png)

-### d) Triangular
+<center>Fig. 11.
+Align text form.</center>

+&nbsp;

 ![image11](images/4.png)

-### e) Bezier
+<center>Fig. 12.
+Triangular form.</center>

+&nbsp;

 ![image12](images/5.png)

-### f) Circular Triangular
+<center>Fig. 13.
+Bezier form.</center>

+&nbsp;

 ![image13](images/6.png)

-### g) Circular Bezier
+<center>Fig. 14.
+Circular triangular form.</center>

+&nbsp;

 ![image14](images/7.png)

+<center>Fig. 15.
+Circular bezier form.</center>

+&nbsp;

 ## <b>Reference:</b>